Lindsey Buckingham shatters silence over Fleetwood Mac ousting

 ‘There were factions within the band that had lost their perspective…’

-Not seen in public since January 26 when Fleetwood Mac was bestowed MusiCares Person of the Year by the Recording Academy, Buckingham was videoed Friday evening, May 11, in between songs at a campaign fundraiser supporting Mike Levin, an environmental attorney and Democratic candidate seeking election to the U.S. House to represent the 49th Congressional District of California.
+Not seen publicly since January 2018 when Fleetwood Mac was bestowed MusiCares Person of the Year by the Recording Academy, Buckingham was videoed on May 11 in between songs at a campaign fundraiser supporting Mike Levin, an environmental attorney and Democratic candidate who ultimately won election to the U.S. House to represent the 49th Congressional District of California.

 “It’s been an interesting time on a lot of levels,” said Buckingham from the Los Feliz, California, backyard of fellow Levin donor Erica Rothschild.
 “For me, personally, probably some of you know that for the last three months I have sadly taken leave of my band of 43 years, Fleetwood Mac.
 This was not something that was really my doing or my choice” [following 1987’s Tango in the Night, Buckingham left Fleetwood Mac voluntarily and did not return full-time until 1997’s live comeback document The Dance].

 “I think what you would say is that there were factions within the band that had lost their perspective [a female fan shouts, ‘F — k Stevie Nicks!,’ prompting Buckingham to raise his hand].
 Well, it doesn’t really matter.
 The point is that they’d lost their perspective.
 What that did was to harm — and this is the only thing I’m really sad about, the rest of it becomes an opportunity — it harmed the 43-year legacy that we had worked so hard to build [another admirer chimes in, ‘That you built, Lindsey’].
 That legacy was really about rising above difficulties in order to fulfill one’s higher truth and one’s higher destiny.”